-- All property must be properly named, and it is the responsibility of the pupil to look after their own belongings.
-Personal belongings should be insured by parents. - Hair: No extreme styles or dyeing allowed.
-Hair should be off the face, using plain hair accessories.
-Juniors: pupils should have long hair tied up in a ponytail or similar during the school day. - Boys should be clean-shaven at all times. - Make-up: Only very subtle make-up is allowed, but no coloured nail varnish or false nail extensions of any kind. - Jewellery: Only one plain, thin chain necklace, one ring and one plain bangle or bracelet are allowed.
+- All property must be properly named and it is the responsibility of the pupil to look after their own belongings.
+Personal belongings should be insured by parents. - Hair: Pupils should have conventional hairstyles which do not draw attention to them, with no extreme styles or dyeing allowed..
+Their hair should be off the face, using plain hair accessories.
+Juniors pupils should have long hair tied up in a ponytai or similar during the school day. - Boys should be clean shaven at all times. - □ Make-up: Only very subtle make-up is allowed, but no coloured nail varnish. - Jewellery: Only one plain, thin chain necklace, one ring and one plain bangle or bracelet are allowed.
 Chokers/thick/coloured necklaces are not allowed.
 Those with pierced ears may wear one sleeper-ring or stud in each ear lobe only.
-Nose rings and studs, and more than one bracelet (other than a medical band) are not allowed. - Badges: Only badges won at Glenalmond and those that recognise achievement may be worn.
-The Deputy Warden must approve such badges.
+Nose rings and studs, and bracelets (other than a medical band) are not allowed. - Badges: Only badges won at Glenalmond and that recognise achievement may be worn.
+The Sub Warden must approve such badges.
 Those already approved include College Colours and Half-Colours badges, Duke of Edinburgh Award badges and House Colours Badges.
 Only one badge of each category should be worn at a time.
-Badges supporting a particular charity are not appropriate for School Uniform wear. - The uniform school scarf or a plain dark (black or navy) scarf may be worn outdoors with uniform, but may not be worn indoors at any time. - Suitable hats may be worn outdoors in inclement weather, but at no other time with school uniform, unless specific permission is given. - During inclement weather, pupils may wear a dark coloured, plain coat (black or navy) with no patterns or large logos.
+Badges supporting a particular charity are not appropriate for School Uniform wear. - □ The uniform school scarf or a plain dark (black or navy) scarf may be worn outdoors with uniform, but may not be worn indoors at any time. - Suitable hats may be worn outdoors in inclement weather, but at no other time with school uniform, unless specific permission is given. - During inclement weather, pupils may wear a dark coloured, plain coat (black or navy) with no patterns or large logos.
 They may NOT wear hooded sweatshirts, body warmers or rugby shirts with their uniform.
-Indoors, pupils should wear their blazer or tweed jacket. - Sweaters should be V-neck, navy blue and should not sport any logos - Blouses should be buttoned and should be open-necked and flat-collared as per the regulation list.
-The only exception to this rule is College Prefects who may wear a smart shirt/blouse of their own choice. - Shoes must be black and polishable and in good, weather-proof condition, appropriate to the pupils' needs. - No denim items may ever be worn with school uniform, and pupils should not mix and match uniform and casual clothes outside school time. - Pupils must abide by the mobile phone policy. - Pupils should not wear headphones whilst in school uniform or at any time walking to and from the main College buildings.
+Indoors, pupils should wear their blazer or tweed jacket. - □ Sweaters should be V-neck, navy blue (optional: green in Sixth Form and burgundy for prefects) and should not sport any logos. - Blouses should be buttoned and should be open-necked and flat-collared as per the regulation list.
+The only exception to this rule is College Prefects. - College Prefects may wear a sensible 'city' shirt/blouse of their own choice.

-- Pupils may not have televisions in their rooms. - Personal area, s including rooms, cubes, or desks, must be kept clean and tidy. - Litter must never be droppe, d and bins which are provided must be used. - Eating around the site, during classes, rehearsals, lectures or in Chapel etc, is not permitted.
-Drinks from the Moncrieff Centre must not be taken out of the Centre. - Chewing gum is not permitted at Glenalmond. - No pupil may enter another person's room without their permission and then, only in their presence. - Animals may not be kept in the College.
+- □ Shoes must be black and polishable and in good, weather-proof condition, appropriate to the pupils' needs. - □ No denim items may ever be worn with school uniform and pupils should not mix and match uniform and casual clothes outside school time. - Pupils may only use mobile 'phones, cameras, etc at certain times and must never use them inconsiderately or inappropriately.
+See mobile phone policy for details. - D Pupils should not wear headphones whilst in school uniform. - Pupils may not have televisions in their rooms. - Personal areas including rooms, cubes, or desks must be kept clean and tidy. - Litter must never be dropped and bins which are provided must be used. - Eating around the site, during classes, rehearsals, lectures or in Chapel etc is not permitted.
+Drinks from the machines in the Moncrieff Centre must not be taken out of the Centre. - Chewing gum is not permitted at Glenalmond. - □ No pupil may enter another person's room without their permission and then, only in their presence. - Animals may not be kept in the College.